nf-core/dualrnaseq/docs/usage.md

 ```
 ### `--gff_host_tRNA`

+If you wish you can specify tRNA host annotations.
 If you prefer, you can specify the full path to tRNA annotations of your host in the gff3 format::

 ```bash